l0l0o/l0l0o/README.md

 - Hi, I'm Loïc CAILLÉ, I'm a french web developer 👋
-- `<explain what do you love.
-Ex: I love front-end development and i'm interested by back-end development also👨‍💻>`

 - On my GitHub profile, I have school projects and personal projects in different technologies

 ## My stats⚡️